Posted on: 16th December 2019

 What design can do for the future of living

-An architectural blind date between Austria and Hungary in two episodes
+An architectural blind date between Austrian experts and Hungarian experts in two episodes

 Everyone needs a home, but today it is a privilege of the few.
 Dozens of families are evicted every week in Hungary.
 Habitat for Humanity’s 2018 report estimates that 2-3 million people live in housing poverty in a country of 10 million inhabitants – in the middle of Europe.
 With the increase in population density, the housing crisis has become one of the most pressing problems in cities, not only in Hungary but also throughout Europe.